AliAlkadhim/PDF_Uncertainty/README.md

 Statistical analysis of PDFs and NNPDFs, focusing on uncertainty estimation.
+Note: you don't need to install anything other than the repository to analyze the data that is relevant to reweighting.

-This uses xFitter 2.0.1 (https://www.xfitter.org/xFitter/), make sure you have LHAPDF and APPLgrid enabled with xFitter, with:
+This uses xFitter 2.0.1 (https://www.xfitter.org/xFitter/), as well as xfitter master.
+If you want to run the fits associated with xFitter, make sure you have LHAPDF and APPLgrid enabled with xFitter, with:

 cd [path to xFitter];   ./configure ./configure --prefix=<installation path> --enable-lhapdf --enable-apfel --enable-applgrid